Skip to main content

 Caesars Palace Las Vegas Hotel & Casino

-Prior to Caesars Palace, during the 1940s and 1950s, the Las Vegas Strip featured an architecture mostly influenced by its geographical location, emphasizing a desert ranch context.
+Prior to Caesars Palace, during the 1940s and 1950s, the Las Vegas Strip featured architecture mostly influenced by its geographical location, emphasizing a desert ranch aesthetic.
 The conceptualization of Caesars Palace was intended to offer more than just the typical lodging and gaming, featuring meeting facilities and performance venues in an atmosphere where no amount of luxury was enough.
 This excess could be appreciated on every corner of the property with its exquisite finishes, statues, alluring decor, and captivating topiary gardens.
 The fundamentals of this design reflect a Greco-Roman theme.
-While it might seem that the approach is actually neo-classical revival combined with postmodernism, some design professionals believe the exterior reflects a formalist architecture, instead.
-Which architectural style do you think best captures the design of Caesars Palace?
+While it might seem that the property’s approach to the Greco-Roman theme is neo-classical revival—similar to the U.S. Capitol Building in Washington D.C.—combined with elements of postmodernism, some design professionals believe the exterior instead reflects a formalist architecture.

 About Formalism